 Section 1: Membership will be open to any student who expresses interest in competing.

 Section 2: Prospective members will be required to pay a $25 dollar non-refundable fee at the Camas High School ASB office.
-These dues will help cover study/build supplies, tournament registration fees, travel expenses, lodging expenses, etc.
+These dues will help cover study/build supplies, tournament registration fees, travel expenses, lodging expenses, etc. Members who haven’t pay cannot participate in any competition.

 Section 3: Membership may be revoked or disciplinary action taken in regards to team placement/competition eligibility should a team member: